-Novelist, poet, Anglican priest and controversialist, Charles Kingsley (1819–1875) epitomises the bustling Victorian man of faith and letters, a prolific polymath as ready to break a lance with John Henry Newman over Christian doctrine as he was to preach to schoolchildren on the virtues of manly, physical struggle.
-Kingsley's The Water-Babies and Westward Ho! were best-sellers which became classics of children's literature.
+Novelist, poet, Anglican priest, and controversialist, Charles Kingsley (1819–75) epitomizes the bustling Victorian man of faith and letters, a prolific polymath as ready to break a lance with John Henry Newman over Christian doctrine as he was to preach to schoolchildren on the virtues of manly, physical struggle.
+Kingsley’s The Water-Babies and Westward Ho! were best-sellers which became classics of children’s literature.
 Kingsley has come to epitomize the Victorian age.

-On closer inspection Kingsley is harder to categorise: a socialist who was also an imperialist, a Chartist revolutionary who was Queen Victoria's favourite novelist, a natural theologian who popularized Darwin, a priest who celebrated sex as sacrament, Kingsley only appears straightforward if you consider him one piece at a time.
+On closer inspection, Kingsley is harder to categorize: a socialist who was also an imperialist, a Chartist revolutionary who was Queen Victoria’s favourite novelist, a natural theologian who popularized Darwin, a priest who celebrated sex as sacrament.
+Kingsley only appears straightforward if you consider him one piece at a time.
 The debates he shaped remain with us today: faith and sexuality, economics and exploitation, race and identity.
-The aim of this book is to present the whole man: to consider the public crusades for public health alongside the most private sexual fantasies of sexual intercourse; to consider the ardent imperialist alongside the Darwinist.
-It will be of interest to all students of Victorian Studies, as well as of British/Imperial History, Church History and especially the History of Science.
+The aim of this book is to present the whole man: to consider the public crusades for public health alongside the most private fantasies of sexual intercourse; to consider the ardent imperialist alongside the Darwinist.
+It will be of interest to all students of Victorian studies, as well as of British/Imperial history, church history, and especially the history of science.

 Table of Contents